The Oh, Hello Show: George St. Geegland

 St. Geegland was born in Providence, Rhode Island to verbally abusive parents sometime in the mid-1940s.
 He was responsible for reintroducing the polio virus to his school district.
 His family is Presbyterian and Dutch from St. Geegland, Von Dutch.
 In college, he attended Columbia University as a penmanship major.
 St. Geegland, a former short story professor at the fictitious SUNY Yonkers, is the more aggressive of the two characters.
 He often yells at others, makes racist comments, and may have raped a student.
 His behavior and anti-psychotic medication indicates that he may be a psychopath.
 St. Geegland's unwritten novel, Rifkin's Dilemma, is about the boyhood of a man with a fondness for masturbation.
 He's been married three times.
 All three of St. Geegland's wives died the same way, on the same staircase.
 His first wife's name was Inertia Bernstein.
 He was divorced at the age of 46.
 Spalding Gray personally disliked him, and he has chapped hands.
 He may have Alzheimer's disease.

+Early development

+In the early 2000s, Kroll and Mulaney developed the characters while hosting a weekly show at Rififi, a New York comedy club closed in 2008.

+Kroll and Mulaney developed Faizon and St. Geegland after watching two men wearing turtlenecks and blazers at The Strand Bookstore each purchase a copy of Alan Alda's book Never Have Your Dog Stuffed: And Other Things I've Learned.
+It was during the time at Rififi that Kroll and Mulaney were able to hone their characters, without wigs but already featuring many of their character traits.

 Television appearances

+Human Giant

+The duo made one of their earliest TV appearances during Human Giant's MTV Takeover, a 24-hour broadcast running from May 18 to May 19, 2007.
+During their appearance, wearing an early version of their trademark grey wigs, they mixed a "Turkey-tini" cocktail, which evolved into the "Tuna-tini".
+The characters were also featured in Kroll's 2011 standup special Nick Kroll: Thank You Very Cool.